Prague is a truly beautiful city, the capital of old Bohemia and the

 The best area to stay in Prague is of course, centrally in Prague 1 or Prague 2 where you’ll be able to walk everywhere, so you’ll save money on transport costs.
 There are cheaper accommodations further out in the suburbs but the tram or metro in and out each day will add up so weigh up the options and compare the extra transport costs versus the cheaper accommodation.
 It might not be worth the saving, especially if you’re short on time for your trip to Prague.

-Stay Safe When You Travel
+Stay Safe When Visiting Prague

 Before you book any trip, think about whether or not you need travel insurance.
 Like all major European cities, Prague has its fair share of pickpockets and scammers looking to take advantage of visitors.
 Stay aware of your surrounding at all times and consider taking out a good travel insurance policy on the off chance that anything does go wrong.